pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/get-started.rst

     pyenv install 3.9.7

-And then, after that is completed follow it with:
+And then, after that is completed, follow it with:

 .. code:: cmd